 - Things I am looking for in a person are:

-Definitely thoroughly nice humans (panromantic, poly friendly).
+Definitely thoroughly nice humans (I’m panromantic, poly friendly).
 Friends, hang out buddies, relationships.
 If you’re far, I wouldn’t mind an excuse to visit a near by town, if you’d like a roadtrip/ excursion /activity buddy.
 Since none of us need worry about the sex subject, we really can just meet and hang out stress free.
-Romantically, I identify as greysexual or demisexual, and I can be perfectly happy in an asexual relationship.
+I identify as greysexual or demisexual, and I can be perfectly happy in an asexual relationship.
 Ultimately, I would like to start a family.
 As a female, I must think about having kids in the near future.
-I’m also considering platonic parenting, feel free to contact me for that.
-I probably won’t make first contact, that’s just an honest appraisal of me as I know me… If there’s something about my profile that clicks, I’d love to hear from you.
+I’m also considering intentional platonic coparenting, feel free to contact me for that.
+If there’s something about my profile that clicks, I’d love to hear from you.
 Let’s figure out a way to get past the one line hellos, to get a sense of each other.
 Ultimately, I’d like to meet, there’s just no substitute.
 If you’re not subscribed here, try anastasiabkny on the g by mail 🙂

 - About me

 Easily amused.
 Love to learn.
 Enjoy people.
 That’s my top three.
 In a nice long jumble: I enjoy meeting strangers, road trips, lectures and conferences, beer, burning man, festivals, flea markets, camping and easy hikes, all lazy things, amateur photography, writing, painting, theater, comedy, hosting and attending cozy house events (I organize a few Meetup groups), binging tv and audiobooks…